gstache/Sakuranov/Petals_ch1.md

 ## Chapter One: An Ensemble Assembles

-"This necessarily implies that half their army is in trousers and the other is in frocks, do I have that correct?"
+"This necessarily implies that half the Anzhalt army is in trousers and the other is in frocks, do I have that correct?"

 "Not exactly: they don't permit the female-type - apologies - *women* - they don't allow them to join."